 32½” h.
 16¼” w.
 14½” d.

 The pair is finely crafted in a waisted style with a molded ‘ice plate’ top panel, a central shelf, and legs tapered into angular scrolled feet.
 The inner edge of the legs as well as the stretchers forming the middle shelf are beaded, always a sign special attention is given to the construction of the piece to make it look elegant.
 Using walnut for its construction is another sign this pair was valued.
 Walnut is a wood the Chinese has always prized as a furniture-making wood because of its fine texture and density.

 This pair of tables is in good condition with its original brown lacquer intact.
-Some hair-line cracks occurred which appear to be from aging in a high and dry climate the Shanxi region generally experiences.
+Some hair-line cracks occurred from aging in a high and dry climate the Shanxi region generally experiences.